yaml/yaml-spec/spec/spec.md

 The alternate view uses JSON when possible.
 Otherwise it uses a YAML form that is as close to JSON as possible.

-A reference implementation using the productions is available as the YamlReference Haskell package[^yaml-ref].
-This reference implementation is also available as an interactive web application called ypaste[^ypaste].

 ## #.
 Production Parameters